XRPLF/xrpl-hooks-compiler/README.md

 # make build
 ```

-Note that unless you have a credential manager set up for your github
-account, running the `checkout` target will ask for your credentials,
-once for every private submodule.

 The final container is called `xrpl-hooks-compiler` and can be run by
 the `run` target of Makefile in the docker directory.